mdahlgrengadd/PyMCP/SYSTEM_STATUS.md

 # 🚀 ReAct Agent V2 - System Status

-## ✅ ALL SYSTEMS OPERATIONAL + PROMPT ENGINEERING FIXES APPLIED
+## ✅ ALL SYSTEMS OPERATIONAL + ALL FIXES APPLIED

-The ReAct Agent with vector-based semantic search is **fully functional** with **enhanced prompt engineering** for better context awareness.
+The ReAct Agent with vector-based semantic search is **fully functional** with:
+- ✅ **Enhanced prompt engineering** for better context awareness
+- ✅ **Context-aware query enhancement** for follow-up questions
+- ✅ **Comprehensive substitution database** for cooking ingredients
+- ✅ **Hallucination prevention** with validation and metrics

 ---